simenolav93/git/README.md

   - if the master branch have been changed on github it have to be pulled before worked on.
 Or else it is going to be diffrent from the master on github
   - `git pull origin master`

+# Branch
+`git branch -d branchName` deletes a local branch.
+Usualy used after merge with local master.

+# Remote - Check and change remote
+`git remote -v` check the current folders remote URL `git remote set-url origin newRemoteURL` i think this is the same as `git remote set-url currentRemoteURL newRemoteURL` changes the remote url.
+Usualy used a repository have been cloned and you want to create a own/new repository.